vapourismo/luwra/docs/mkdocs/user-types.md

 LUWRA_DEF_REGISTRY_NAME(MyUserType, "MyUserType")
 ```

-Choosing this method will not prefix the registry name with the value of `LUWRA_REGISTRY_PREFIX`.
+This method will not prefix the registry name with the value of `LUWRA_REGISTRY_PREFIX`.
+The `LUWRA_DEF_REGISTRY_NAME` macro has to be used at the root namespace, using it inside a
+namespace scope will have not effect.

+[luwra-registerusertype]: /reference/namespaceluwra.html#acc685345fabe835a7f8323e7098e39f6
+[luwra-registerusertype-2]: /reference/namespaceluwra.html#a0a744cd63bf0d4f611a62b8a56df714e
+[luwra-membermap]: /reference/namespaceluwra.html#a2e12e40b973f0f56cb9a1dc91bef882a
+[luwra-construct]: /reference/namespaceluwra.html#af079dcca8e67d88e5cfdc7e8872cf5d7